saphewilliam/saphe-packages/packages/react-form/README.md

 - [ ] Submit should set `touched` on all form items to true
 - [ ] Give the form a name and prefix all id's with that name
 - [ ] Create Bootstrap, MaterialCSS and ChackraUI packs and the ability to create your own pack in the same way
+- [ ] Add FormFieldContainer and SubmitButton as part of a pack
 - [ ] Disallow unkown properties of the useForm config
 - [ ] Field modifiers (transform a string to uppercase or round a number (floor or ceil))